Columbian Ground Squirrels and Their Life in Manning Park, BC

 The head and body of an adult squirrel is ten to twelve inches long.
 The tail adds extra inches to the length.
 Columbian ground squirrels may get quite heavy, but their weight is very variable.
 They are lightweights when they emerge from their burrow after their winter hibernation.
 They eat as much food as they can in the spring and summer and continuously gain weight as their body builds up its fat stores for the next hibernation.
 Females are at a disadvantage in this process because in the first part of the season they spend most of their time in a burrow taking care of their new litter.
 This is why females enter hibernation after the males.
 They need the extra time to build up sufficient fat to keep them alive while they hibernate.

 Columbian ground squirrels are generally found in alpine and subalpine meadows and on grasslands at lower elevations.
 They live in colonies, which may be quite large, and build extensive burrows that become more complex over time.
 The animals are active during the day and sleep at night.

-The burrows are not only a place to sleep and give birth to young; they are also a place of safety when the weather is too hot or too cold and a place to hide from predators.
+The burrows are a safe place to sleep and give birth to young.
+They are also a place of safety when the weather is too hot or too cold and a place to hide from predators.
 The ground squirrel is eaten by many animals, including mammals such as bears, lynx, coyotes, and badgers and birds such as eagles and hawks.

 The squirrels are territorial, but within their colony they are quite social.
 In an interesting greeting behaviour that has captured people's imagination, ground squirrels meeting near a burrow often rub their muzzles together.
-They may look like they're kissing, but the animals are actually smelling secretions from each other's oral glands.
+The action may give the impression that they're kissing, but the animals are actually smelling secretions from each other's oral glands.

 The video below was filmed at Glacier National Park in Montana, but it reminds me very much of the situation at Lightning Lake.
 It looks like the Montana squirrels have established their home beside a parking lot, too.